bookofproofs/bookofproofs.github.io/_sources/history/18th-century/segner.md

 title: Von Segner, Johann Andreas
 born: 1704
 died: 1777
-keywords: Jan Segner, Hungarian, Göttingen, Dynamics, Segment Wheel, Snell Cubics, Miscellanea Curiosa Mathematica
+keywords: johann segner,von
-description: Jan Segner was a Hungarian mathematician known for contributions on Dynamics, discovering the Segment Wheel and Snell Cubics, writing the book "Miscellanea Curiosa Mathematica".
+description: Jan Segner was a Hungarian mathematician who was the first professor of mathematics at Göttingen.
+He made substantial contributions to the theoery of Dynamics.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---